domtriola/software-notes/languages/go/src/README.md

-The default go path is `$HOME/go`, but the folder structure here is set up such that the GOPATH should be `$THIS_REPO_LOCATION/languages/go`.
-I did this to consolidate all Go notes for this repo into one location, but typically you would have separate repos for each package and manage dependencies within each package.
-See https://github.com/Masterminds/glide#how-it-works for project structure example.
+# Go Examples

+The default go path is `$HOME/go`.
+If we didn't initialize this as a go module we would have to update the go path to be `$THIS_REPO_LOCATION/languages/go`.
+But go modules allow the project to be at a different path without modifying the default go path.
+The `go.mod` file was created with `go mod init github.com/software-notes/languages/go`.

 To run examples:
-* `export GOPATH=/<repolocation>/languages/go`
-* `glide install`

 * `go run path/to/program.go`